Context-Specific Causal Graph Discovery with Unobserved Contexts: Non-Stationarity, Regimes and Spatio-Temporal Patterns: Introduction

-\paragraph{Contributions:} The main contributions of this paper are to \begin{itemize} \item analyze the choice of useful inductive biases, improve the understanding of the problem and its challenges, and lay out guiding principles to avoid apparent difficulties on a conceptual level. \item devise a framework based around modifying the independence-testing procedure that can realize these principles in a highly modular way. \item analyze in detail the realization of the modified independence-testing (§\ref{sec:dyn_indep_tests}) theoretically and in (sub-system level) numerical experiments; the analysis includes the uncovering of fundamental limitations to the feasibility of MCD, practical resolutions via trade-offs and meaningful convergence statements, as well as potential paths forward. \item analyze in detail the specification and realization of the state-space recovery (§\ref{sec:indicator_translation}).
-This includes a meaningful notion of identifiable states and theoretically sound, practically feasible algorithmic implementations.
-We also provide a proof-of-concept implementation of the required indicator-relation test (§\ref{apdx:implication_testing}). \item analyze in detail the properties of the composition algorithm (§\ref{sec:dynamic_cd}).
-This includes a proof of its soundness given an oracle for the modified independence-tests and sound state-space recovery (previous two bullets). \end{itemize} The structure of our framework may, after the fact, appear evident and unsurprising, however, there are a great many plausible approaches to the problem, and it seems to be primarily the \emph{correct structure} that decides, whether ultimately everything fits together and produces useful results on finite data.
+\paragraph{Contributions:} The main contributions of this paper are to \begin{itemize} \item analyze the choice of useful inductive biases, improve the understanding of the HCCD problem and its challenges, and lay out guiding principles to avoid apparent difficulties on a conceptual level (§\ref{sec:intro}). \item devise a framework (Fig.\ \ref{fig:architecture}) based around modifying the independence-testing procedure that can realize these principles in a highly modular way. \item analyze in detail the realization of the modified independence-testing (§\ref{sec:dyn_indep_tests}) theoretically and in (sub-system level) numerical experiments; the analysis includes the uncovering of fundamental limitations to the feasibility of HCCD (Prop.\ \ref{prop:imposs_A}, \ref{prop:imposs_B}, Lemma \ref{lemma:necessity_of_dyn_indep_struct}), practical resolutions via trade-offs (Fig.\ \ref{fig:tradeoffs}) and meaningful convergence statements (Thm.\ \ref{thm:mCIT}), as well as potential paths forward (§\ref{apdx:mCIT_future_work}). \item analyze in detail the specification and realization of the state-space recovery (§\ref{sec:indicator_translation}, Thm.\ \ref{thm:state_space_construction}).
+This includes a meaningful notion of identifiable states (§\ref{sec:identifiable_states}) and theoretically sound, practically feasible algorithmic implementations (§\ref{sec:indicator_translation}) for the acyclic and modular case.
+We also provide a proof-of-concept implementation of the required indicator-relation test (§\ref{apdx:implication_testing}). \item analyze in detail the properties of the composition algorithm (§\ref{sec:dynamic_cd}, Thm.\ \ref{thm:core_algo}).
+This includes a proof of its soundness given an oracle for the modified independence-tests and sound state-space recovery (previous two points). \end{itemize} The structure of our framework may, after the fact, appear evident and unsurprising, however, there are a great many plausible approaches to the problem, and it seems to be primarily the \emph{correct structure} that decides, whether ultimately everything fits together and produces useful results on finite data.